z7workbench/BJUT-NCoV-Checkin/README.md

 # BJUT-NCoV-Checkin
 BJUT daily check-in script using Selenium, written in Python

-**PLEASE NOTICE:** if you feel sick or have fever, **DO NOT USE THIS SCRIPT AND REPORT TO YOUR MENTOR OR TEACHER IMMEDIATELY!!** This repository just simplify the check-in proceduce!!!
+**PLEASE NOTICE:** if you feel sick or have fever, **DO NOT USE THIS SCRIPT AND REPORT TO YOUR MENTOR OR TEACHER IMMEDIATELY!!** This repository just simplifies the check-in proceduce!!!

 This script will use your **previous settings**, so please be careful.